The major systems and areas we will thoroughly inspect when we evaluate your home.

-If you have the property appraised before inspection, you could end up wasting that money because the inspection could reveal major structural issues, which result in you walking away from the sale – without having your appraisal money refunded.
+If you have the property appraised before inspection, you could end up wasting that money because the inspection could reveal major concerns such as severe structural issues, which result in you walking away from the sale – and we have never heard of appraisal money getting refunded.

-So, as a rule, always have the inspection conducted before an appraisal.
+So, as a rule, it’s good to have the inspection conducted before an appraisal.
 You could save yourself some serious time, money, and headaches.

 Is A Home Inspection Part Of Closing Costs?